-Under Section 55 of the Income Tax Act (Canada), we and/or Alcan will recognize a taxable gain on our spin-off from Alcan if (1) within three years of our spin-off from Alcan, we engage in a subsequent spin-off or split-up transaction under Section 55, (2) a shareholder who (together with non-arm's length persons and certain other persons) owns 10% or more of our common shares or Alcan common shares, disposes to a person unrelated to such shareholder of any such shares (or property that derives 10% or more of its value from such shares or property substituted therefor) as part of the series of transactions which includes our spin-off from Alcan, (3) there is a change of control of us or of Alcan that is part of the series of transactions that includes our spin-off from Alcan or (4) we sell to a person unrelated to us

-(otherwise than in the ordinary course of operations) property acquired in our spin-off from Alcan that has a value greater than 10% of the value of all property received in the spin-off from Alcan.
-If any of the above events were to occur and to cause the spin-off to be taxable to us or to Alcan under Section 55, we would be liable for tax and would generally be required to indemnify Alcan for tax under the separation agreement.
-In certain circumstances, Alcan would be required to indemnify us for tax under the separation agreement.
+Under Section 55 of the Income Tax Act (Canada), we and/or Alcan will recognize a taxable gain on our spin-off from Alcan if, among other specified circumstances, (1) within three years of our spin-off from Alcan, we engage in a subsequent spin-off or split-up transaction under Section 55, (2) a shareholder who (together with non-arm's length persons and certain other persons) owns 10% or more of our common shares or Alcan common shares, disposes to a person unrelated to such shareholder of any such shares (or property that derives 10% or more of its value from such shares or property substituted therefor) as part of the series of transactions which includes our spin-off from Alcan, (3) there is a change of control of us or of Alcan that is part of the series of transactions that includes our spin-off from Alcan, (4) we sell to a person unrelated to us (otherwise than in the ordinary course of operations) as part of the series of transactions that includes our spin-off from Alcan, property acquired in our spin-off from Alcan that has a value greater than 10% of the value of all property received in the spin-off from Alcan, (5) within three years of our spin-off from Alcan, Alcan completes a split-up (but not spin-off) transaction under Section 55, (6) Alcan makes certain acquisitions of property before and in contemplation of our spin-off from Alcan, (7) certain shareholders of Alcan and certain other persons acquired shares of Alcan (other than in specified permitted transactions) in contemplation of our spin-off from Alcan, or (8) Alcan sells to a person unrelated to it (otherwise than in the ordinary course of all property retained by Alcan on our spin-off from Alcan.
+If any of the above events were to occur and to cause the spin-off to be taxable to us or to Alcan value greater than 10% of the value of (i) a breach of our representations, warranties or covenants in the tax sharing and disaffiliation agreement; (ii) certain acts or omissions by us (such as a transaction described in (1) above), or (iii) an acquisition of control of us.
+Alcan would generally be required to indemnify us for tax under the tax sharing and disaffiliation agreement; or (ii) certain acts or omissions by Alcan (such as a transaction described in (5) above).
+These liabilities and the related indemnity payments could be significant and could have a material adverse effect on our financial results.